ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @unpause - Unpaused

 The plugin is unpaused and resumes performing its functions.
-The `@PluginManager.unpause` decorated method is called during this phase.
+The [@unpause](https://api.acmecse.net/acme.helpers.PluginManager.html#unpause){target="_new"} decorated method is called during this phase.

 !!! note "Unpause not called when Restarting while Paused"
-	If the plugin is in *paused* state and the plugin is restarted while paused, the `@PluginManager.restart` method will be called, but the `@PluginManager.unpause` method will not be called.
+	If the plugin is in *paused* state and the plugin is restarted while paused, the [@restart](https://api.acmecse.net/acme.helpers.PluginManager.html#restart){target="_new"} method will be called, but the [@unpause](https://api.acmecse.net/acme.helpers.PluginManager.html#unpause){target="_new"} method will not be called.

-The signature of the `@PluginManager.unpause` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Unpause Decorator"
 @PluginManager.unpause